Voiced by: Asami Sanada (JP), Kelly Ray (EN)

 Voiced by: Hisayoshi Suganuma (JP), Frankie Rome (EN)

-- Dub Name Change: The Dark Horse release of the manga calls him Kazuyuki, for some reason.
+- Dub Name Change: The Dark Horse release of the manga calls him Kazuyuki, due to "Bungo" sounding rather strange to foreign ears.

 - Expository Hairstyle Change: He bleaches his hair fairly early on, and starts slicking it back after the manga's halfway point.